RaphaelHebert/nsdpy/README.md

 - **Sort** the sequences based on their taxonomy
 - **Select** coding sequences from cds files based on the gene names using one or more regular expressions.
 This can help the user retrieve some sequences for which the gene name is annotated in another field.
+- **Retrieve** the taxonomic information and add it to the output sequences.

 ## Quick start